Our top tips!

 Make a plan and stick to it

-Don’t go crazy works the other way as well.
-It is not healthy to obsess over saving money.
+It’s not healthy to obsess over saving money.
 Although it’s great to build up your savings for many reasons, it’s also important that you enjoy your life and don’t deprive yourself of good experiences.

 What else can I do with my money?